 Examples include:

-Cognitive ability tests (general intelligence, verbal reasoning, etc.)
+• Cognitive ability tests (general intelligence, verbal reasoning, and more)

 Advantages: